DivineSoftware/HawkEye/README.md

 <a href='https://github.com/Neo23x0/Loki'>Loki</a><br>
 <a href='https://github.com/hasherezade/hollows_hunter'>Hollows Hunter</a><br>

-Follow our GitHub account to receive latest updates on our open source software releases and check out our <a href='https://thedivine.one/products/cybarrier/index.html'>0-Day protection</a>
+Follow our <a href='https://github.com/DivineSoftware'>GitHub</a> account to receive latest updates on our open source software releases and be sure to check out our <a href='https://thedivine.one/products/cybarrier/index.html'>0-Day protection</a>.